 7.3.4 Cell database information reporting

 When a cell identity is provided for the target's location in an IRI message, the CSP may also provide CSI for the reported cell identity.
+The CSI can be delivered in two types of information reports, Cell Site Information reports and Cell Radio Related Information reports.
 The MDF2 may retrieve CSI by access to a CSP maintained database (referred to as CSP Cell Database) as shown in figure 7.3.4-1.
 The CSP delivers the CSI either via the IRI message generated from the corresponding xIRI, or asynchronously in a stand-alone Cell Site Report (CSR) IRI message.

 The following information shall be delivered when CSI is provided in IRI message or a MDF2 generated CSR: